bronson/geolocal/README.md

 ## Providers

-This gem currently only supoports the [DP-IP](https://db-ip.com/about/) database.
+This gem currently only supoports the [DB-IP](https://db-ip.com/about/) database.
 There are lots of other databases available and this gem is organized to support them.
-Patches welcome?
+Patches welcome.

 ## TODO

-[ ] performance information?  benchmarks.  space saving by going ipv4-only?
+- [ ] performance information?  benchmarks.  space saving by going ipv4-only?
-[ ] include a Rails generator for the config file?
+- [ ] include a Rails generator for the config file?
-[ ] write a command that takes the config on the command line and writes the result to stdout?
+- [ ] write a command that takes the config on the command line and writes the result to stdout?
-[ ] Add support for cities
+- [ ] Add support for cities
-[ ] other sources for this data?
+- [ ] other sources for this data?
 [MainFacts](http://mainfacts.com/ip-address-space-addresses), [NirSoft](http://www.nirsoft.net/countryip/)
-[ ] Add support for for-pay features like lat/lon and timezones?
+- [ ] Add support for for-pay features like lat/lon and timezones?

 ## Contributing